 Throughout the institute, faculty will focus on aligning assessments and activities to student learning objectives for a unit in their course.

-After attending this institute, participants should be able to:
+After attending this institute, Columbia faculty should be able to:

 The Institute is facilitated by Andrew Flatgard, Jason Guzman, Nigel Frazier, and John Foo from the CTL.